mindee/mindee-api-python/docs/extras/guide/custom_v2.md

 ### Classification Field

-A `ClassificationField` is a special type of custom classification that implements the following:
+A `ClassificationFieldV2` is a special type of custom classification that implements the following:

 * **value** (`str`): the value of the classification.
 Corresponds to one of the values specified during training.
 * **confidence** (`float`): the confidence score of the field prediction.